Mr-Richardson/Crystalcraft-Glowing/README.md

 - Install [this](https://modrinth.com/project/crystalcraft-glowing/versions) texture pack.

 At the moment all blocks, entities and some items are supported.
 Armor is also planned, although it will only work with shaders that support PBR or Optifine.

+If you find any textures that I forgot or that you think should glow differently, please open an issue.